Vicente Romero Fernández

-Vicente Romero Fernández, (Cajamarca, 7 December 1955) is a retired general of the Peruvian National Police.
+Vicente Romero Fernández (born in Cajamarca on 7 December 1955) is a retired general of the Peruvian National Police.
 He is the current Minister of the Interior of Peru since 13 January 2023 under the presidency of Dina Boluarte.
 He previously served as the Minister of the Interior under the presidency of Pedro Pablo Kuczynski from 9 January to 2 April 2018, after the resignation of Carlos Basombrío.

 Career

 Romero specializes in internal order, public management and investment projects.
 In addition, he is an Intelligence analyst and has a degree in Administration.
 He trained in specialized courses in the Peruvian Armed Forces and abroad, such as counterterrorism at the Louisiana Police Academy, at the Grenadiers School of Colombia and a security course in Taiwan.

 He was head of the Anti-Drug Executive Directorate (Dirandro) and Chief of Staff of the National Police.

 He was director of the Peruvian National Police from 27 August 2015 to 11 September 2017.